jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 ## Introduction

-When several flip-flops are grouped together, with a common clock, to hold related information the resulting circuit is called a register.
+When several flip-flops are grouped, with a common clock to hold related information, the resulting circuit is called a register.
 Just like flip-flops, registers may also have other control signals.
 You will understand the behavior of a register with additional control signals.
-Counters are widely used sequential circuits.
-In this lab you will model several ways of modeling registers and counters.
+Counters are widely used in sequential circuits.
+In this lab, you will model registers and counters in several ways.

 ## Registers

-In a computer system, related information is often stored at the same time.
-A **register** stores bits of information in such a way that systems can write to or read out all the bits simultaneously.
+In a computer system, related information is often stored simultaneously.
+A **register** stores bits of information so that systems can write to or read out all the bits simultaneously.
 Examples of registers include data, address, control, and status.
 Simple registers will have separate data input and output pins but clocked with the same clock source.
 A simple register model is shown below.